Gabelfisch/Gabelfisch/README.md

 - 👋 Hi, I’m @Gabelfisch
 - 👀 I’m interested in ...
 Climbing, C# and Python
 - 🌱 I’m currently learning ...
-Object orientated Programming/UML Graphs
+Object orientated Programming/Polymorphism
 - 💞️ I’m looking to collaborate on ... school stuff ig?
 - 📫 How to reach me ... dc: _ga3riel or my email: gabrielsinz@gmx.at